How your investment in scholarships works

 ASK US

-We are reachable!
-SCHULBANK is still so small that the person you are talking to still knows the work and challenges in Tanzania personally.
+We are approachable!
+SCHULBANK is still so small that your contact person still knows the work & challenges in Tanzania personally.